with Walx Dorset

-Tread in the footsteps of smugglers along one of the world’s most famous rambles, the South West Coast Path, Enjoy the views as you imaging the thrilling tale of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.
+Tread in the footsteps of smugglers along one of the world’s most famous rambles, the South West Coast Path.
+Enjoy the views along England's longest national trail as you imagine the thrilling tales of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.

-For families, the Rodwell Trail is a lovely level walking route teeming with wildlife following the track bed of the old Weymouth to Portland Railway.
+For families, the Rodwell Trail is a level 2 mile walking and cycling route, teeming with wildlife it follows the trackbed of the old Weymouth to Portland Railway.

-The Sika Trail is a popular 2 mile circular walk through Wareham Forest.
+The Sika Trail is a popular 7 mile circular walking and cycling through Wareham Forest.
 Stroll through the pine trees and heathland and if you're lucky you might spot a Sika Deer which the trail is named after.

-If you’re a seasoned walker and crave the challenge of a long distance hike, we have plenty of trails to satisfy your urge.
+If you’re a seasoned walker and crave the challenge of a long distance hike, we have plenty of trails to keep your step count in check.
 The Dorset section of the Wessex Ridgeway runs from Ashmore in the north, past ancient hill forts and the Cerne Abbas Giant on its winding way to the coast at Lyme Regis, and the Stour Valley Way follows the magnificent River Stour on its journey to Christchurch Harbour.

 Guided Walks in Dorset